-1 Year 3 Years 5 Years 10 Years \$37 \$116 \$202 \$456
+1 Year 3 Years \$51 \$160

 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the fiscal year ended June 30, 2024, the Fund's portfolio turnover rate was 0% of the aggregate value of the portfolio.
+The Fund is a new fund and has no portfolio turnover information as of the date of this Prospectus.